pandas-dev/pandas/doc/source/io.rst

      generally longer as compared with regular stores.
 Query times can be quite fast, especially on an indexed axis.
    - You can pass ``chunksize=<int>`` to ``append``, specifying the write chunksize (default is 50000).
-This will signficantly lower your memory usage on writing.
+This will significantly lower your memory usage on writing.
    - You can pass ``expectedrows=<int>`` to the first ``append``, to set the TOTAL number of expected rows that ``PyTables`` will